 Night was falling in Tokyo.
 Softly, tenderly, the darkness swept away the exquisite rays of red and yellow that the departing sun had left behind.
 The streets were almost deserted, and stillness reigned over the city.
-Jack Mortimer had promised his friends to take them to a picturesque tea house that evening, but instead he was striding toward the hills with a restlessness he could not conquer.
+Jack Mortimer had promised his friends to take them to a picturesque tea house that evening, but instead he was striding toward the hills with a restlesness he could not conquer.

 Kirishima's young brother came to

-the door.
+to the door.

 "I want to see your sister."
 The boy eyed him suspiciously.
+"My seester nod see aeny one.